CBT FOR DEPRESSION AND ANXIETY (PGDIP)

 What topics will I be studying?

 In order to meet accreditation level you will complete 200 hours of CBT practice over the course of the year.
 You would be working with children and young people experiencing mild to moderate mental health difficulties such as depression and anxiety.

 How is the course assessed?

 The course is assessed via both clinical and academic work, including the following:

 - reflective logs

 How do I apply?

-We are currently recruiting for trainees for January 2020.
+Recruitment for trainees for January 2020 has now closed.
+Our next intake of practitioners will be for January 2021.
 To see current job vacancies, check the ‘Latest Jobs’ section of our website, search on NHS jobs, or check the following websites for services that have recruited CBT trainees in the past year: